HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 7.1.
 Within European Union

-Since July 2003 if you transfer Euros between countries within the European Union (plus Iceland, Liechtenstein, Norway) then, under EU regulations, the charges that apply should be same as those that apply to corresponding transfers within a country.
+If you transfer Euros between countries within the European Union (plus Iceland, Liechtenstein, and Norway) then the charges that apply should be same as those that apply to corresponding transfers within a country.

 Most importantly, you must include the IBAN (International Bank Account Number) and receiving bank SWIFTBIC (Bank Identifier Code) for the person or company to whom you are sending the money.